Sustainable Travel the PJ Way

 Of course, we do all of the common sense things to make sure that our impact on the destinations we visit isn’t negative; that our offices are run in an environmentally sound way and that our clients understand the role that they can play in travelling responsibly.
 You can read more about what you can do with our helpful 'DOs' for guests to get an idea of what this means on the ground.

-We are not an NGO (non governmental organisation), a charity or philanthropists to speak of, we just try to do good things.
+We are not an NGO (non governmental organisation), a charity or philanthropists; we just try to do good things.
 In Mongolia our Sustainable Projects Fund has filled a gap that these groups don’t cater for; namely small rural projects run by individuals with passion and energy but not with the time or skills to do lots of form filling.
 Our support of various projects has been quite informal but we realise now that like these bigger entities we still need to be accountable and transparent about our motivations, aims and achievements.

 Our motivation is threefold: